akrbdk/akrbdk/README.md

 <br>

-- 🇺🇦 I live in Kyiv, Ukraine.
+- 🇺🇦 I live in Köln, Germany.
-- 🐍 I'm a PHP developer at [Kelnik](https://www.kelnik.de/).
+- 🐍 I'm a PHP developer at Freelance (Self employed).
 - 🤖 Most of the time I'm writing on PHP.
 Sometimes Go.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.
 - ✏️ You can visit my profile: [LinkedIn](https://www.linkedin.com/in/akarabudka/).